hoanghuydang/file-permissions-ad/README.md

   - On Client-1, as  buju.mabe, try to access the accountants folder.
 It should fail.
   - Log out of Client-1 as buju.mabe
   - On DC-1, make buju.mabe a member of the “ACCOUNTANTS”  Security Group
-  - Sign back into Client-1 as buju.mabe and try to access the “accounting” share in \\DC-1\ - Does it work now?
+  - Sign back into Client-1 as buju.mabe and try to access the “accounting” share in \\DC-1\

 </p>
 <br />